LordEvron/lordevron.github.io/_posts/2018-02-19-can-you-draw-a-straight-line-on-a-curved-surface.md

 GR often gets a reputation for being mathematically impenetrable, but that's a misconception.
 A straightforward, qualitative understanding is entirely possible through a geometrical approach.
-We can model spacetime as a 4D volume within which matter moves—more on that later.
+We can model spacetime as a 4D volume within which matter moves, more on that later.
 For now, it's crucial to grasp that GR concepts have geometric counterparts.
 This series aims to demystify general relativity from a purely geometrical perspective.
 I may even follow up with a series exploring Einstein's Field Equations.
 Today's focus is on straight lines and curved spaces.
 Drawing a straight line on paper is trivial, but what about drawing one on a sphere?
 Does that even make sense?